thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

 BOOLEAN_FLAG_SET(FO, (bold)(italic)(underlined)(strike_through));
 ```

 This would declare and define a class `FO` that does the same things as `FontOptions`.
 I hope you’d agree that declaration and definition takes very little effort and prevents lots of errors.
-Also, we could improve this so that we also get inserter and extractor operators with minimal effort.
+Also, we could improve this so that we also get inserter and extractor operators to stream with minimal effort.

 Before explaining the implementation, as a conclusion to this article, I advocate for the following: